OrchardCMS/OrchardDoc/docs/Documentation/Getting-Started-with-Modules-Part-4.markdown

 Time to make some changes:

-  1. Open `module.txt`.
+  1. Open `Module.txt`.

-  1. Edit the `module.txt` to your liking while staying [within the spec](Manifest-files).
+  1. Edit the `Module.txt` to your liking while staying [within the spec](Manifest-files).
 Go ahead and put your name and details into it.
 It feels good to see your name in lights!

   1. Save the file.

-You will probably need to restart the development server before Orchard picks up the changes you've made to your `module.txt`.
+You will probably need to restart the development server before Orchard picks up the changes you've made to your `Module.txt`.

 ## Categorize your module
-While we are working with the manifest file, there is one field which is very useful but not included by default in the `module.txt`.
+While we are working with the manifest file, there is one field which is very useful but not included by default in the `Module.txt`.
 The field is called `Category:`.

 If you omit this field then the module defaults to the `Uncategorized` grouping: